 Our programs offer a range of educational, enrichment, and leisure activities that are geared towards teaching new social or practical skills and improving existing ones.
 Using the Individual Service Plan as a guide, desired outcomes are linked to achieving future aspirations and goals while enhancing the quality of each life.

-Our day rograms for adults with developmental disabilities provide skill-building for greater independence including – support for a healthy lifestyle, community relationship building and volunteering, exploring the arts and improving the life skills needed for daily living.
+Our day programs for adults with developmental disabilities provide skill-building for greater independence including – support for a healthy lifestyle, community relationship building, volunteering, exploring the arts, and improving the life skills needed for daily living.

 A wide scope of sports and activities including a daily exercise session at the programs focus on fitness and health.
 We have active Special Olympic Teams that compete in a variety of sporting events throughout the year.